HeyItsRiddhi/cs207_riddhi_shah/README.md

-# CS207 Course Repository for David Sondak

 # C207 Private Repository for Riddhi Shah

-##This is my course repository for CS207.
+## This is my course repository for CS207.
 I'm pretending to
 be a student.